Online Quizzes and Exams in Moodle

 When you click on the link for a Quiz the first time, you will see any instructions your instructor has provided and information about quiz settings.
 Read this information carefully and plan ahead!

 - Attempts allowed: In Moodle, an “attempt” is the same as “taking” a quiz.
-This is set to “three” in the example above, so you will be able to take the quiz three (3) times.
-If “attempts allowed” is not listed, you can take the quiz unlimited times between any opening and it closing date.
+Three (3) attempts are allowed in the example above, so you would be able to take the quiz three (3) times.
+If “attempts allowed” is not listed, there is no limit on the number of times you can take the quiz between the opening and closing dates.

-- This quiz will open on … If the quiz has an opening date and time, you will not be able to attempt it taking it until that time.
-If no time is listed, you can take the quiz immediately.
+- This quiz will open on … If listed, you will not be able to attempt the quiz before the listed time.

-- This quiz will close on … If the quiz has a closing date, you must complete your final quiz attempt before that time.
-After this time you will not be able to start a new attempt, and any answers added to an ongoing attempt will not be graded.
+- This quiz will close on … If listed, you must complete your final quiz attempt by the listed time.
+After the deadline, you will not be able to start a new attempt and any answers added to an attempt in progress will be marked late and not graded.

-- Time limit: indicates the amount of time Moodle will give you for each attempt.
-In the example pictured the time limit is 15 minutes and you can take the quiz three times.
-Each time you start the quiz, a timer will count down from 15 minutes.
-If it reaches zero before you have finished and submitted the quiz, it will automatically be submitted for you.
-If no time limit is listed, the quiz does not have a time limit enforced by Moodle; the honor code still requires you to obey to any time limits that your instructor specifies in the instructions.
+- Time limit: if listed, indicates the amount of time Moodle gives you for each attempt.
+In the example pictured above it is 15 minutes, so when you start the quiz, a timer begins counting down from 15 minutes.
+When it reaches zero, Moodle will finish and submit the quiz if you haven’t already.
+If no time limit is listed, the quiz does not have a Moodle-enforced time limit; however, you still need to obey any time limits your instructor may have specified in the instructions.

-- Grading method: If the quiz allows multiple attempts, this setting specifies how the final grade will be determined — highest grade (score on best attempt), average grade (mean score of all attempts) first grade (score earned on first attempt), last grade (score earned on last attempt).
+- Grading method: If the quiz allows multiple attempts, this setting tells you how the final grade will be determined: highest grade (score on best attempt), average grade (mean score of all attempts), last grade (score of for your last attempt), first grade (score for your first attempt).

-Note: Dates and times in Moodle are always for US Eastern time zone.
-If you are studying remotely, be sure to convert to your local time.
+How these settings work together: In the example pictured above, you can take the quiz up to three times (attempts allow) before the closing deadline of Oct 6 at 16:25 (or 4:25 pm).
+Note that dates and times specified in Moodle are for the U.S. Eastern time zone where the Moodle server is located.
+If you are studying remotely, be sure to convert deadlines to your local time.
+Each time you take the quiz, you will have 15 minutes to work on it.
+Since the grading method is “highest grade,” your best score will be recorded as the final grade for this quiz.

 For the best results, don’t wait until the last minute to take a quiz.
 Give yourself time to breathe, get yourself set up, and recover if you lose your Internet connection or experience other technical glitches.

-Starting a Quiz
+Starting a Quiz Attempt

-- Before you start a quiz:
+- Before you start a quiz attempt:

-- Be certain you have time to complete the quiz without any interruptions.
+- Be certain you have time to finish without any interruptions.
 This is especially true for timed quizzes: once the timer starts, you cannot stop it!
-However, it’s best to complete any online quiz in a single sitting.
+However, with any online quiz it is best to finish in a single sitting to minimize the chance that you miss questions or lose work.

 - Close any open programs (e.g., music, email, IM apps) and web browser tabs that you do not need for the quiz.
 These could compete with Moodle for Internet bandwidth, CPU resources, and memory.